Out and About

-Returning to Canadian Stage for the third time in as many seasons, acclaimed multi-disciplinary artist Jordan Tannahill writes and directs a new world premiere creation, Declarations, onstage at the Berkeley Street Downstairs Theatre from January 23 to February 11.
+Returning to Canadian Stage for the third time in as many seasons, acclaimed multi-disciplinary artist Jordan Tannahill writes and directs a new world premiere creation, Declarations, onstage at the Berkeley Street Downstairs Theatre until February 11.
+Snapshot review below.

 An ode to mortality – that of the playwright’s mother, his own, mankind’s Declarations is a joyful and moving attempt to capture the objects, sensations, and experiences that make up a life.
 Through a lyrical text and choreographed physical score, five performers chronicle a life pulled through time, encountering mythology, political calamity, meteorological phenomena, pop culture, and everyday happenstance along the way.
 What accumulates is a staggering archive of images, sense memories and voices asserting that here lived, for a time, a woman.

 A movement-theatre piece in three parts, Declarations is a living archive of gestures, objects, and stories that stand in witness and testament to the life of Tannahill’s mother, as well as to the act of creation itself.
 While the piece is choreographed and scripted, the gestures the dancers perform in response to a series of scripted declarative statements, will be improvised by the performers in an effort to keep the work constantly alive and evolving.

 Five characters perform scripted text to unscripted movements.
 Tannahill started writing the concept for this piece on a flight home to Toronto, from Vancouver, after learning of his mother’s stage-4 terminal cancer.
 Thoughts of life, and what it means when you come face-to-face with the end…something we all have to do with loved ones and ourselves.